 David H. Rich is a partner in the firm.
-He joined Todd & Weld upon his graduation from law school in 1996.
-His practice is varied, but he spends the majority of his practice focused on complex business and commercial litigation, first amendment law, and employment law.
-Mr. Rich is quoted frequently and regularly lectures on matters relating to defamation law, employment matters and trial practice.
+While his practice is varied, he spends the majority of his practice focused on complex business and commercial litigation, first amendment law, and employment law.
+Mr. Rich is quoted frequently in the media and regularly lectures on matters relating to defamation law, employment matters and trial practice.

-Some of Mr. Rich's most notable achievements include the following:
+Some of Mr. Rich's most notable achievements include:

-In 2015, Mr. Rich acted as lead trial counsel to a local attorney and former chairman of the Chelmsford Board of Selectmen in a defamation action tried to a jury in the Lowell Division of Middlesex Superior Court.
-After a three-week jury trial, the jury found in favor of Mr. Rich's client and awarded $2.9 million in damages, including $2.5 million in reputational damages.
-The jury's verdict included a finding that Mr. Rich's client had succeeded in proving, by clear and convincing evidence, that the defamatory statements which were the subject matter of the suit had been published with actual malice.
-At the time of the verdict, the damages award was the single largest jury verdict issued in Massachusetts in 2015.
+- In 2015, Mr. Rich obtained a $2.9 million verdict for a former chairman of the Chelmsford Board of Selectmen in a defamation action tried to a jury in the Lowell Division of Middlesex Superior Court.
+The jury's verdict following the three-week trial included a finding that Mr. Rich's client had succeeded in proving, by clear and convincing evidence, that the defamatory statements that were the subject matter of the suit had been published with actual malice.
+At the time of the verdict, the damages award was the single largest jury verdict in Massachusetts in 2015.

-In a case tried in 2014 but decided in early 2015, Mr. Rich acted as lead trial counsel to an investment banking firm which had assisted in the sale of Planet Fitness to a private equity firm for $525 million.
-After a bench trial held in the United States District Court for the District of Massachusetts, the Court (Stearns, J.) awarded Mr. Rich's client $2.525 million plus an additional $700,000 in prejudgment interest.
-The Court's ruling in this regard found that although the written contract between Mr. Rich's client and Planet Fitness did not provide a basis for an investment banking fee, the Court nonetheless awarded damages under a quantum meruit and unjust enrichment equitable theory of recovery.
+- In a case tried in 2014 but decided in early 2015, Mr. Rich obtained a $2.525 million ruling, plus $700,000 in prejudgment interest, for an investment banking firm that had assisted in the sale of Planet Fitness to a private equity firm for $525 million.
+After a bench trial held in the U. S. District Court for the District of Massachusetts, the Court found that although the written contract between Mr. Rich's client and Planet Fitness did not provide a basis for an investment banking fee, damages were appropriate under a quantum meruit and unjust enrichment equitable theory of recovery.

-Also in 2014, Mr. Rich successfully represented the director of a local non-profit youth organization in a defamation action against the Boston Herald and its reporter.
+- In 2014, Mr. Rich successfully represented the director of a non-profit youth organization in a defamation action against the Boston Herald and its reporter.
 After a multi-week trial, a Suffolk Superior Court jury returned a verdict in favor of Mr. Rich's client and awarded substantial monetary damages, including $550,000 in emotional distress damages.
-Through its verdict, the jury found that Mr. Rich's client had succeeded in demonstrating, through clear and convincing evidence, that the Boston Herald's reporting had been published with actual malice.
+The jury found that Mr. Rich's client had succeeded in demonstrating, through clear and convincing evidence, that the Boston Herald's reporting had been published with actual malice.

-Also in 2013, in a case of first impression in Massachusetts, Mr. Rich obtained a ruling from the Massachusetts Superior Court concerning whether a Massachusetts court could exercise personal jurisdiction where "[t]he acts in question were purposefully directed to Massachusetts referenced individual resident[s] in Massachusetts and their company that is based in Massachusetts, and purported to be posted by a former employee with knowledge of the plaintiffs' business practices.
+- In a case of first impression in Massachusetts, Mr. Rich obtained a ruling from the Massachusetts Superior Court in 2013 that a Massachusetts court could exercise personal jurisdiction where "[t]he acts in question were purposefully directed to Massachusetts referenced individual resident[s] in Massachusetts and their company that is based in Massachusetts, and purported to be posted by a former employee with knowledge of the plaintiffs' business practices.
 The [internet] postings were plainly intended to cause harm in Massachusetts."

-Mr. Rich also served as lead counsel in a trademark lawsuit, successfully obtaining a preliminary injunction on behalf of Commerce Bank prohibiting TD Banknorth from using the name "TD Commerce Bank" in the Boston and Worcester metropolitan areas.
+- Mr. Rich in a trademark lawsuit successfully obtained a preliminary injunction on behalf of Commerce Bank prohibiting TD Banknorth from using the name "TD Commerce Bank" in the Boston and Worcester metropolitan areas.
 TD Banknorth had announced plans to begin using the name "TD Commerce Bank" after its merger with New Jersey-based Commerce Bancorp.
-Mr. Rich brought suit on behalf of Commerce Bank, a Massachusetts bank headquartered in Worcester, and obtained a preliminary injunction after the Court found that Commerce Bank's trademark was worthy of protection and that TD Banknorth's proposed mark was likely to cause confusion.
-The injunction prohibited TD Banknorth from renaming its branches, referring to itself using Commerce Bank's mark, using the new mark on the TD Banknorth Garden, or advertising under the new mark within Commerce Bank's market, pending a trial on the merits.
-The matter was eventually resolved through TD Banknorth's agreement not to use the "TD Commerce Bank" in Massachusetts.
+The Court found that Commerce Bank's trademark was worthy of protection and that TD Banknorth's proposed mark was likely to cause confusion.
+The injunction prohibited TD Banknorth from renaming its branches, referring to itself using Commerce Bank's mark, using the new mark on the TD Banknorth Garden, or advertising under the new mark within Commerce Bank's market.
+The matter was eventually resolved through TD Banknorth's agreement not to use the "TD Commerce Bank" in Massachusetts

-Mr. Rich also successfully obtained a $20+ million-dollar verdict on behalf of a local private equity firm in the late 2000s.
-The legal action was commenced after an affiliate of Mr. Rich's client made a series of high-risk loans to a developer, Meadow Creek, LLC, for a real estate development project involving the construction of an 18-hole golf course and a 178-lot residential subdivision in Dracut, Massachusetts.
+- Mr. Rich obtained a $20+ million-dollar verdict on behalf of a private equity firm.
+The legal action was commenced after an affiliate of Mr. Rich's client made a series of high-risk loans to a developer, Meadow Creek, LLC, for a real estate development project involving the construction of an 18-hole golf course and a 178-lot residential subdivision in Dracut, Mass.
 The developer failed to pay the loans when due and later commenced a "lender liability," usury and fraud-based lawsuit.
-After a nine-day jury-waived trial, Justice Ralph Gants, Chief Judge of the Massachusetts Superior Court's Business Litigation Session, issued a verdict in favor of Mr. Rich's client and against Meadow Creek, LLC and its principal.
-The Court's verdict included an award to Mr. Rich's client of $20+ million in compensatory damages plus an award of attorneys' fees.
-The Court's award also held the borrower's principal personally liable for in excess of $670,000 of the verdict, plus an award of attorneys' fees.
-The Court's decision specifically rejected Meadow Creek, LLC's multi-million dollar "lender liability," usury and fraud-based claims, holding that the actions of Mr. Rich's client were lawful, appropriate and justified.
+After a nine-day jury-waived trial, a Massachusetts Business Litigation Session judge issued a verdict in favor of Mr. Rich's client and against Meadow Creek, LLC and its principal for $20+ million in compensatory damages, plus attorneys' fees.